12 Common Food Safety Mistakes You're Probably Making Every Day

 You're well aware that fruits, vegetables, meat, and dairy products can spoil.
 But did you know that many items that are typically stored at room temperature can too?
 Often, the culprit is small amounts of fat that go rancid.

 How to fix it: "Dry yeast should be kept in the freezer unless it is used every day.
 Instant and active dry yeasts can be kept in the refrigerator for up to a year with no detriment," Beckman says.
 "Flour and nuts can also be kept in the freezer, as they have components that will go bad in a few weeks if kept at room temperature."

-Also, buy small quantities of oil—as much as you estimate you'll use in a month—and store at room temperature, he adds.
+Also, buy small quantities of oil—as much as you estimate you'll use in a month—and store it at room temperature, he adds.

-Mistake: Not washing hands long enough—or properly.
+Mistake: Not washing your hands long enough—or properly.

 Scrub a dub-dub—your hands are likely covered in grub.
 So wash them early and often to avoid cross-contamination and foodborne illness.

 How to fix it: "People don't wash their hands long enough.
 Washing your hands is one of the best ways to stop the spread of foodborne pathogens," McManus says.
 "Wash before and during cooking, especially after touching raw meat and poultry.
 The FDA recommends at least 20 seconds in hot, soapy water.
 Try singing 'Happy Birthday' once to time it out."

 "People worry about using food after the 'best by' dates.
 In general, those dates are about quality, not safety.
 You can still often eat the food," McManus says.

 How to fix it: Use our handy expiration date guide to determine what each of those label dates really means.
 Sometimes, you can safely snack on food after its expiration date is up.

 "Let your nose and eyes be the judge.
 If it's just past the 'best by' date, and still smells okay and looks okay, then it's probably okay.
 But if you have any doubt, throw it out.
 It's not worth getting sick!"
 McManus says.